Historical Pagan Deities as Satanic Archetypes Pt1

 Deities OverviewChristians associate a number of historical (often pagan) deities with being 'The Devil'.
 These may a number of Egyptian, Roman and Greek pagan Gods, and others, including Ba'al, Set, Aten the Sun God, Lucifer, Pan and many others.
-Please see the link below for a 'complete' list and related historical analysis.
+This could be regarded as ethnocentric and an example of religious intolerance to a non-Christian.

 Some of these Gods have been historically seen as different aspects of the Supreme Being.
 Ironically, some Christians and Satanists are both panentheists and monists.
 The reason for much of the debate on the subject as to whether a deity being worshipped is in fact Satan or not results in the fact that the followers of the deities in question do not see their chosen God as the Biblical definition of Satan, with the relationship to the Hebrew God and Jesus.
 We examine below some of the deities commonly associated with being 'Satan', and examine the cultural origin of the deity and those that use the deity in their belief system.
 It should be noted that whilst there may well be links between the various deities and Theistic or indeed LaVey Satanism, this may be a later historical meaning and association, not something that was conceptually part of the religions of the time.
 Some of the religions or groups are not necessarily associated with the Church of Satan even if the Church of Satan itself used them for inspiration.
 Indeed there are many other types of Left Hand Path group besides the Church of Satan.
 Christians have a track record of labelling and condemning anything non-Christian and especially pagan as being Satanic.
 Other religions have done the same in the past with their rivals, perhaps in a bid to keep from losing followers to their competitors.